Wollnbergen/0xv7/VALIDATOR_GUIDE.md

 A: You stop earning rewards while offline.
 Currently no slashing penalties.

 **Q: How do I increase my stake?**
-A: Restart your node with a higher `--validator-stake` value.
+A: Use the Sultan Wallet to delegate additional stake to your validator.

 **Q: Where are my rewards sent?**
 A: Rewards accumulate in your validator account automatically.